 Hidari Nagare Gaeshi Uchi

-In this article we examine Hasso Gaeshi Ushiro Harai, which is the 5th and final suburi of the Aiki Jo Suburi in the series known as the Hasso No Bu.
+In this article we examine Hidari Nagare Gaeshi Uchi, which is the 19th of the Aiki Jo Suburi, and 1st in the series known as the Nagare No Bu.
 Click here to view a video demonstration of the components of this Suburi.
-In summary, Hasso Gaeshi Ushiro Harai contains part of a figure-8 movement, resulting in a block followed by a turning, sweeping strike.
-This exercise continues the orientation toward multiple ukes in the Hasso No Bu.
+In summary, Hidari Nagare Gaeshi Uchi is a combination techniques: it begins with Shomen Uchi Komi, followed by a left-oriented pivot into an overhead block and strike combination derived from Tsuki Jodan Gaeshi Uchi.
+Its purpose is to highlight for the student the possibility of combining multiple suburi into meaningful combinations of offensive and defensive movements with multiple ukes, in this case simply by virtue of introducing a basic grip change to transition between the basic techniques.
 The exercise requires a fluid combination of movements that can be divided into 3 major sections: